 You understand that the HIN is a unique identifier that allows beyond any doubt the identity of a patient.
 A duplicate file created without a HIN to avoid the mixing of clinical information.
 There could be two patients with the same name and date of birth.

 We urge you never to put the mother’s HIN in the baby’s Omnimed file to reduce the risk of the mother’s clinical information being in her child’s record by mistake.
+You can add the mother in the Family and relationships section of the administrative center in order to view the contact details and the mother's HIN.

 Scenario 1 - Patient without a HIN receives an electronic result